Plain AI Daily

 Is Gemini 3.1 Pro free to use?

 Partly.
-Google's plan page lists free-tier users as having varying access to 3.1 Pro in the Gemini app, with Gemini 3.5 Flash handling everyday questions.
-Paying for Google AI Pro ($19.99/month) raises your 3.1 Pro limits about 4x and unlocks it in NotebookLM.
+Google's plan page lists free-tier users as having varying access to 3.1 Pro in the Gemini app, with Gemini 3.6 Flash handling everyday questions.
+Paying for Google AI Pro ($19.99/month) raises your 3.1 Pro limits about 4x and unlocks it in Gemini Notebook, the tool Google renamed from NotebookLM on July 16, 2026.

 What is Gemini 3.1 Pro actually better at?